rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 Unfortunately, leaning on Backbone alone to handle the entire application flow outside of React's Views wasn't quite working for me.
 The "complex event chains" that I had [read about](http://www.code-experience.com/avoiding-event-chains-in-single-page-applications/) about didn't take long to rear their hydra-like heads.

 Sending events from the UI to the Models, and then from one Model to another and then back again, just felt obviously wrong, especially after reading about Flux.
-My code, frankly, was gross.
 It took forever to find who was changing who, in what order, and why.

 So I took another look at the mysterious "architecture-not-a-framework".

 ### An Overview of Flux, and it's missing piece

-(If you're already well-versed in Flux, you can skip this - though your corrections would be valued!)
+(If you're already well-versed in Flux, you can skip this).

 Flux's slogan is "unidirectional data flow".
 Here's what that flow looks like: